zephyrproject-rtos/zephyr/doc/releases/migration-guide-3.6.rst

   common accessor function.
 Out-of-tree CAN controller drivers need to be updated to no longer supply this callback.

+* The CAN transceiver API function :c:func:`can_transceiver_enable` now takes a :c:type:`can_mode_t` argument for propagating the CAN controller operational mode to the CAN transceiver.
+Out-of-tree CAN controller and CAN transceiver drivers need to be updated to match this new API function signature.

 * The ``CAN_FILTER_FDF`` flag for filtering classic CAN/CAN FD frames was removed since no known CAN controllers implement support for this.
 Applications can still filter on classic CAN/CAN FD frames in their receive callback functions as needed.